typesense/typesense-website/docs-site/content/30.0/api/curation.md

 ## Create or update an curation set

 You can define a comprehensive set of curation rules that specify how search results should be modified for specific queries or filter conditions, and then attach this rule set to a collection.
-These rules allow you to customize search behavior by promoting certain documents, hiding others, applying additional filters, or modifying sorting behavior when specific conditions are met.
+These rules allow you to customize search behavior by promoting certain documents, hiding others, applying additional filters, modifying sorting behavior, or diversify the results when specific conditions are met.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Dart','Shell']">
   <template v-slot:JavaScript>